ruifernandees/proffy/README.md

 # 📚 Proffy | Next Level Week #2
 <img src="prints/proffy-home-screen.png" alt="Tela inicial do Proffy">
-All screens of the web front-end are <a href="https://github.com/ruifernandees/proffy/blob/master/web/README.md">here</a>

 ## 📝 Description
 Proffy is a platform that we can hire private teachers.
 This application was created for study purposes in the event Next Level Week of Rocketseat (https://nextlevelweek.com).

+## Screens
+All screens of the:
+- Web front-end are <a href="https://github.com/ruifernandees/proffy/blob/master/web/README.md">here</a>
+- Mobile front-end are <a href="https://github.com/ruifernandees/proffy/blob/master/mobile/README.md">here</a>

 ## 💻 Technologies
 - NodeJS (back-end)